-Education For Hearing Impaired Children
+Non-formal Education For Hearing Impaired Children

-The Trust conducts special classes for hearing impaired children, through RCI (Rehabilitation Council of India) accredited special educators and speech therapists.
+The Trust conducts special classes for hearing impaired children, through RCI (Rehabilitation Council of India) accredited Special Educators and Speech Therapists.
 Our children undergo training in extensive auditory techniques, speech therapy, health and hygiene by our qualified staff.

 We strongly believe in trying to integrate our hearing impaired children into the mainstream by giving them special training in developing their verbal and social skills.
 Our Speech Therapists also encourage children to speak through the oral method of teaching, instead of relying on Sign Language for communication.We encourage each student to express themselves verbally even if it sound strange to someone.